 To improve your gut health, Richards recommends reducing added sugars, processed foods, and inflammatory foods, eating high-fiber vegetables and fermented foods, and taking probiotics.
 You may also see benefits to your digestion, skin, and mood.

-One study in Psychosomatic Medicine, for example, found that people who experienced trauma in their childhoods were more likely to be hospitalized with autoimmune diseases.
-Another study in JAMA found that stress-related disorders were linked to higher risk of autoimmune disease.
+study in , for example, found that people who experienced trauma in their childhoods were more likely to be hospitalized with autoimmune diseases.
+Another Psychosomatic Medicine study in JAMA found that stress-related disorders were linked to higher risk of autoimmune disease.

 One important part of the immune system is the thymus, a gland at the top of your chest between your lungs, says Dr. Okeke-Igbokwe.
 However, this organ changes drastically throughout your life.

 "The gland has very high activity in producing T cells during puberty, but it starts to rapidly decrease in size post-puberty, during which T cell production really slows down," Dr. Okeke-Igbokwe explains. "